 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 3.
-Construction of Phase 1A Improvements anticipated Fall 2024 FY24-FY25 In December 2024, council awarded a construction contract for \$1,474,224.05 to Ghilotti Bros.
+Construction of Phase 1A Improvements FY24-FY25 Construction started on February 18, 2025.
+Work is anticipated to continue through mid-May. anticipated Fall 2024 In December 2024, council awarded a construction contract for \$1,474,224.05 to Ghilotti Bros.
 Incorporated (Ghilotti Bros.).
 Construction is slated to commence in February 2025 and continue through April 2025.
 Phase 1B will build on the improvements made in Phase 1A.
 The following components are included in the base bid contract: Replacement of existing street trees, and corresponding irrigation - A new tree species, the Chinese Pistache, will be planted based on the recommendations from an arborist, as it is better suited to thrive in the downtown environment.
 A purposeful urban tree planting scheme with high canopies will provide a uniform tree layout along the downtown corridor while also increasing storefront visibility.
 New concrete - Proposed improvements in Phase 1B will include the installation of integral color concrete and various brick paver repair to restore areas previously impacted by Phase 1A.
-Public art - Phase 1B will install five art sculptures that were donated to the City by renowned local artist, Phillip Glashoff.
+Public art - Phase 1B will install five art sculptures that were donated to the city by renowned local artist, Phillip Glashoff.

 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update DD 2.2 - Pursue Property Based Improvement District (PBID) Community Development 1.
 Study feasibility of creating a PBID to assist property owners with desired downtown maintenance and improvements.
 FY24-FY25 \$75K Public Works and Community Development staff have had exploratory discussions about the potential for different funding mechanisms, including a PBID, to support all or part of the "Heart of Fairfield" district.
-DD 2.3 - Utility upgrades Public Works rks Community Development 1.
+City staff are considering additional contractor assistance in Q4FY205 and Q1FY2026 to provide additional insights into possible funding mechanisms.
+DD 2.3 - Utility upgrades Utility Community Development 1.
 Analyze the existing sewer infrastructure in and around downtown to determine if upgrades are necessary to accommodate future development.
 FY24-FY25 TBD In August 2023, the City completed an analysis on the existing sewer collection system with the downtown/Heart of Fairfield specific plan area and along the Texas Street 'curve' near State Street.
 The results are documented in an Technical Memorandum titled "Heart of Fairfield Sewer Capacity Study" prepared by Woodard and Curran dated August 25, 2023.
-Sewer - Complete Water - In Progress (5%) 2.
+Sewer - Complete Water - In Progress.
+During this period staff has started initial scoping and initiated a field survey to document existing conditions.
+(10%) 2.
 Analyze the existing water infrastructure in and around downtown to determine if any upgrades are necessary to accommodate future development FY25-FY26 Identify funding and scope to upgrade and/or relocate water mains located within the area bounded by Empire Street, Pennsylvania Avenue, Missouri Street, and Jefferson Street.
-Technical work that is anticipated to commence in the upcoming months will include field reconnaissance, review existing record drawings, and development forecast.
+During this period staff has started initial scoping and initiated a field survey to document existing conditions.
+(10%) Work that is anticipated to commence in the upcoming months will include reviewing existing record drawings, and development forecast.